-Non-fiction submissions are closed.
+Non-fiction submissions are open until October 31!

 khōréō is a quarterly publication of stories, essays, and art: fantasy, sci-fi, horror, and any genre in between or around it, as long as there’s a speculative element.
 We’re especially interested in writing and art that explores the impact of human or cultural migration, whether voluntary or forced.
 Examples include themes of immigration, diaspora, and anti-colonialism, as well as more metaphorical interpretations of the term.
 Most importantly, we’re a new magazine and we’re still finding our identity: therefore, please don’t self-reject because you’re not sure if your work is a good fit.
 We won’t know until we see it, so please give us a chance to look!

 khōréō is dedicated to diversity and amplifying the voices of immigrant and diaspora authors and artists.
 We welcome, but do not require, a brief description of the author’s/artist’s identity in their cover letter.

 We invite you to submit if you identify as an immigrant or member of a diaspora in the broadest definitions of the terms.
 This includes, but is not limited to, first- and second-generation immigrants, refugees, asylum seekers, undocumented migrants, persons who identify with one or more diaspora communities, persons who have been displaced or whose heritage has been erased due to colonialism/imperialism, transnational/transracial adoptees, and anyone whose heritage and history includes ‘here and elsewhere’.
 We especially encourage BIPOC creators who identify as the above to submit their work.

 When reading submissions, we take in good faith that you identify as an immigrant or member of a diaspora as described above.
 If you still aren’t sure if you should submit, please email firstname.lastname@example.org.